quangtung20/demo_interview/docs/detail.md

 ## How to run terraform project:
 1. Clone the repo
-2. Open repo then run: cd terraform
+2. Open repo and run: cd terraform
-3.  run: terraform init
+3. Run: terraform init
-4.  run: terraform apply --auto-approve
+4. Run: terraform apply --auto-approve

 ## Reason why I choose using vpc peering
 - Simple and fast to set up - The connection between VPCs can be easily established.